kae3g/grainkae3g/CONTRIBUTING-NONTECHNICAL.md

 ### Step 2: Find Your Passion

-**Glow's gentle guidance**: *"The best contributions come from places of genuine interest and care.
+**Trish's creative excitement**: *"The best contributions come from places of genuine interest and care!
 What excites you?
-What problems do you want to solve?"*
+What problems do you want to solve?
+Let's channel that energy into something absolutely amazing!"*

 - **What topics** do you find yourself reading about?
 - **What questions** do you have that others might share?